Who is eligible for the HCPDS Postdoctoral Fellowship Programs?

 Are there opportunities for teaching or teaching requirements?
 Can clinicians continue their clinical work during the program?

-As a Bell Postdoctoral Fellow, can I receive other forms of compensation?
+As an HCPDS Postdoctoral Fellow, can I receive other forms of compensation?

 In addition to salary, what benefits do fellows receive?

 Can I maintain my existing research grants or apply for new grants while participating in the program?

-The University has some restrictions around postdocs’ eligibility to be PIs, it is possible to apply for new grants while a fellow.
-Proposals should run through the HCPDS and build upon work being done as a fellow.
+The University has some restrictions around postdocs’ eligibility to be PIs, it is possible to apply for new grants while an HCPDS Postdoctoral Fellow.
+Proposals should run through the HCPDS and build upon work being done as a HCPDS Postdoctoral Fellow.
 All potential proposals would be vetted first by the HCPDS leadership.

-Where do Bell Postdoctoral Fellows sit?
+Where do postdoctoral fellows sit?
 What’s the work environment like?

 We have two adjacent buildings—a Victorian house and a one level, smaller building.
-Full-time residents include: members of the leadership team; an administrative staff; a “research core” of associates and assistants; postdoctoral fellows; visiting scientists; and Harvard faculty who reside part-time at HCPDS.
-There is also a flex work area for student assistants and visitors.
+Full-time residents include: members of the leadership team; an administrative staff; a “research core” of associates and assistants; HCPDS Postdoctoral Fellows; visiting scientists; and some of our faculty reside part-time at HCPDS.
+There is also a flex-work area for graduate student affiliates, student assistants and visitors.
 The environment is casual and congenial.
-Most residents come into the office daily.

 What is it like to live in the Boston area?